| Safari Tips ____________________ How to Remove Widgets from the Dashboard.

 and drag the items you want to burn

-2. Open Disk Utility, located in Applications/Utilities.
+into the folder.2.
+Open Disk Utility, located in Applications/Utilities.

 3. Select Images > New > "Image from Folder."
 Then